Advertiser Disclosure

 What To Do: Get your account current ASAP.
 If you can pay the full balance, you should so you can avoid further interest charges.
 But if you have a late credit card bill, your focus should be on making your minimum payment plus applicable late and penalty fees so your account is no longer past due.
 If you can get current right away, you’ll avoid further collection activities, and it won’t even show up on your credit report.
 And if you get in touch with your credit card company about your late payment, they may give you a break on the late fee or interest charges.

-When Your Credit Card Payment Is 30 Days Late
+Credit Card Payment Past 30 Days Due

 After you’ve missed paying your credit card for a full billing cycle, the situation becomes more serious.
 You still face late fees and loss of promotional APRs.
 And you’ve probably experienced collection activity, including phone calls, texts, and emails reminding you your payment is past due.